 Begin by doing the following movements daily: shoulder openers, cuban press and wall squats.
 Try these exercises as a warm-up before you run, bike, climb or strength train.
 A great way to get you off your bum, is to use these movements to break up your workday.

-The shoulder openers movement addresses shoulder flexibility and range of motion.
+The shoulder openers movement addresses shoulder flexibility and ROM.

 Start with good standing posture: stand upright and lift your toes off the ground so your weight rocks back onto your heels.
 Activate your quads, glutes and abdominals.